 What is BPH?

-BPH is an enlarged prostate gland and is a normal condition of male aging.
-Since the prostate gland surrounds your urethra when the prostate becomes enlarged, it can block the urethra or apply pressure, making it difficult and even painful to urinate.
-BPH symptoms are uncomfortable and, left untreated can cause urinary tract complications.
+Your prostate grows throughout your adult life, eventually leading to BPH, sometimes called an enlarged prostate.
+Your prostate is a gland located beneath your bladder that surrounds your urethra.
+As your prostate becomes larger, it can compress and block your urethra, making it difficult or even painful to urinate.
+BPH symptoms are uncomfortable and, when left untreated, can cause urinary tract complications.

 On occasion, BPH can block the urine stream entirely, making it impossible to urinate.
 This, in turn, can lead to bladder infections, bladder stones, pain during ejaculation, and even kidney damage.

 BPH and prostate cancer cause similar symptoms, so it’s critical to talk to your urologist if you have any of these symptoms.

 In most cases, your primary care provider identifies BPH during your annual physical exam that includes a urine sample and a digital prostate check.
 If your prostate is enlarged, your physician asks about your symptoms and may order additional testing, including:

 - Prostate-specific antigen (PSA) test